 Its purposes shall be:

-- To promote professional relationships and exchanges of experience among the Youth Directors, and to provide for the professional growth and development of it’s membership.
+- To promote professional relationships and exchanges of experience among the Youth Directors/Advisors, and to provide for the professional growth and development of its membership.

 - To help develop personnel standards and qualifications for Youth Directors.

-- To safeguard the integrity of the profession of Youth Work and to insure job welfare.
+- To safeguard the integrity of the profession of Youth Work and to ensure job welfare.

-- To serve, when asked, as an advocate for Youth Directors before Congregations, before the Department of Youth Activities, its Commissions and the United Synagogue of Conservative Judaism.
+- To serve, when asked, as an advocate for Youth Directors before Congregations, Commissions, and the United Synagogue of Conservative Judaism.

 Article I – Name